ASFA Physiotherapy Centre

 Future hopes become a reality…

-Make a Difference 4 Africa and our Rwandan partners, Les Sœurs Pénitentes de Saint François d’Assise au Rwanda completed the construction of a dedicated residential centre in August 2020, next to ASFA Centre, where disabled children can stay for short-term inpatient care and treatment.
+Make a Difference 4 Africa and our Rwandan partners, Les Sœurs Pénitentes de Saint François d’Assise au Rwanda started construction of the new building on 24 August 2019.

 - 30 paediatric inpatient beds

 - accommodation for carers